nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Glossary
+Definitions of certain terms used in this Developer Guide.

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others